 There are two different ferry companies to choose from, leaving from different ports:

-If you’re coming from the LA area, the Catalina Express is closer, for doing a day trip to Catalina Island from Long Beach.
+If you’re coming from the LA area, the Catalina Express departing from Long Beach is the closest option.
 However, there are often Groupon deals for the Catalina Flyer, dropping the price down to $44 round trip, so definitely check for that before you book!
-This decrease in price may be worth it to drive a little further and do your day trip to Catalina Island from Newport Beach.
-I took the Catalina Flyer with this Groupon deal when I went.
+This decrease in price may be worth it to drive a little further and do your day trip to Catalina Island from Newport Beach, which is what I ended up doing.
 The ferry ride will be about an hour.

 Note: You must book your ferry tickets ahead of time, as they do fill up spots quickly.
 Also, the parking lot will be about $20 for the day, paid by a meter.
 It’s the kind of meter that connects to an app on your phone, so you are able to re-fill time in your meter while at Catalina Island if needed.